 Fly Formerly Known as Prince

-This is a variation of the time-tested attractor fly, the Prince Nymph.
-The updated version features flashy Mylar wings that sparkle even in off-colored water, allowing trout to locate the fly.
-While insects are hatching, these wings seem to really get noticed and the trout eat this nymph pattern aggressively.
-It can match caddis pupae, stonefly nymphs and also mayflies in the smaller sizes and is a good lake fly stripped slowly.
-Try it in size #12-18.
+This is a variation of the Prince Nymph, a time-tested attractor fly.
+The Fly Formerly Known as Prince features flashy Mylar wings that sparkle even in off-colored water, allowing trout to locate the fly.
+While insects are hatching, these wings seem to entice trout to eat this nymph pattern aggressively.
+It can match caddis pupae, stonefly nymphs, and also mayflies in the smaller sizes, and it’s effective on lakes when stripped slowly.
+Try it in sizes #12-18.

 Pat’s Rubber Leg Stonefly

-During early summer, a variety of stoneflies such as salmon flies and golden stones are a primary food source for hungry trout.
+During early summer, a variety of stoneflies, including salmon flies and golden stones, are a primary food source for hungry trout.
 High water can dislodge them from rocky riffles where they drift helplessly.
-Pat's Rubber Leg is a simply tied, durable and realistic pattern that accurately mimics these large aquatic insects.
-It also happens to be a go-to-fly for fly fishing guides as the point fly on nymph rigs.
-Black, brown and tan versions in size #4-12 work well fished deep.
+Pat’s Rubber Leg is a simply tied, durable, and realistic pattern that accurately mimics these large aquatic insects.
+It also happens to be a go-to fly for fly fishing guides as the point fly on nymph rigs.
+Black, brown, and tan versions in size #4-12 work well fished deep.

-The Stimulator is the epitome of an effective attractor dry fly for covering water and pounding up willing trout.
-It floats very well, even in fast water, is visible and is available in a wide range of sizes and colors.
-As a bonus it also is buoyant enough to suspend a beadhead nymph as a dropper, increasing its versatility.
-It imitates caddis flies, stoneflies and small hoppers well and seems to be most effective when fished in pocket water or near the bank.
-Yellow, tan, royal and peacock bodies in sizes #6-16 are all good choices.
+The Stimulator is the epitome of an effective attractor dry fly.
+It floats very well, even in fast water, is visible, and is available in a wide range of sizes and colors.
+As a bonus, it is also buoyant enough to suspend a beadhead nymph as a dropper, increasing its versatility.
+It imitates caddis flies, stoneflies, and small hoppers well, and it seems to be most effective when fished in pocket water or near the bank.
+Yellow, tan, royal, and peacock bodies in sizes #6-16 are all good choices.